Ren and Stimpy (characters): History

 In a 1993 interview by a comics magazine, Bill Wray stated that he believes that Kricfalusi created Ren and Stimpy around 1978 for Kricfalusi and his friends' personal amusement in college; Kricfalusi attended Sheridan College in Canada, where he was unsatisfied with the education.
 Wray said that he had initially "forgotten about" the characters.
 When Nickelodeon requested a new series, Kricfalusi assembled a presentation called "Your Gang", similar to a children's show with a live action host presenting various cartoons.
 Each cartoon parodied a genre, and Ren & Stimpy parodied the "cat and dog" genre.
 Vanessa Coffey, the producer of the show, said that she did not like the general idea, but that she liked the characters.

 Kricfalusi originally created Ren and Stimpy as the pets of George Liquor and Jimmy the Idiot Boy.

 Kricfalusi received inspiration for Ren from a black and white photograph of a chihuahua in a sweater next to a woman's feet.
 The original photograph is called "New York City, 1946" and was taken by Elliott Erwitt.
 He received inspiration for Stimpy's design by a Tweety Bird cartoon called A Gruesome Twosome where the cats in the animation had big noses.
 The relationship of both Ren and Stimpy was inspired in the relationship of Gandy Goose and Sourpuss from Terrytoons.

+Kricfalusi's ex-girlfriend, Lynne Naylor, had a key role in simplifying Ren and Stimpy's designs from "Big House Blues" so that they could be easier to animate.
+Kricfalusi, however, expressed preference toward the previous designs, and considered Naylor's simplified versions to be a degradation of quality.